Defining pharmaceutical waste

 Unwanted medicines

 Patients, relatives or carers should be encouraged to dispose of unwanted medicines by returning them to a community pharmacy in their original packaging.
-Community pharmacy contractors are obliged to accept back unwanted medicines from patients.
+See the disposal of unwanted medicines service specification, available from Community Pharmacy England.

 Sharps waste

-Managing sharps contaminated with pharmaceutical waste contains further information.
+Managing sharps contaminated with pharmaceutical waste (SPS page) contains further information.

 Illicit substances